-In a recent Lunch & Learn hosted by Director of Client Development Justin Perun, he discussed the effectiveness of different learning strategies.
+In a recent company meeting hosted by Fierce President Stacey Engle, she discussed the effectiveness of different learning strategies.
 The topic got me thinking about the similarities and differences that exist from person to person, learning or otherwise.
 We briefly discussed strength finders, MBTI, and other tests that help people understand themselves and others better.

-Although I believe these assessments are merely tools of understanding and not a diagnosis, it made me think about diversity of thought and how our individual traits tie in to the bigger picture of an organization.
+Although I believe these assessments are merely tools of understanding and not a diagnosis, it made me think about the diversity of thought and how our individual traits tie into the bigger picture of an organization.

 The beach ball analogy comes from the idea that no single person holds the whole truth, but rather a mere sliver or "stripe" of it.
 And every stripe counts.